Skip to content

 Next, execute nginx -s reload to reload Nginx

-Check if the module is enabled:
+Check if the module has been successfully enabled:

-Linux environment: curl http://127.0.0.1/nginx_status
+Linux Environment: curl http://127.0.0.1/nginx_status

-Windows environment: Access http://127.0.0.1/nginx_status via browser
+Windows Environment: Access http://127.0.0.1/nginx_status via browser

 image.png